Quick answer

 That's not the same as guaranteeing no data leaves your machine.

-Bodega One's air-gap mode is a feature for people who need the stronger claim.
+Bodega One Code's air-gap mode is a feature for people who need the stronger claim.
 Enable it, and 9 separate enforcement layers activate.
 The goal for all 9 is the same: zero bytes leave the machine during a session.

 Here's what each layer does and why it exists.